 - Voice Pitch and Tone

 - Personal Space

-3 examples of what happens people fail to read social cues
+3 examples of what happens when people fail to read social cues

-- The off topic socializer — often this person failed to develop the ability to read social cues as a child.
+- The off-topic socializer — often this person failed to develop the ability to read social cues as a child.
 They don’t pay attention to facial expressions and their listening skills are very low.
-When this person is in a gathering, he or she tries to be part of the conversation but he has his own agenda so he changes the topic to fit what he or she wants to talk about and doesn’t listen to the others.
-He or she never notices the facial expressions from others or their body language.
+When this person is in a gathering, he or she tries to be part of the conversation but he has his own agenda.
+He changes the topic to fit what he or she wants to talk about and doesn’t listen to the others.
+He or she never notices the facial expressions of others or their body language.
 If they did, they would recognize that they are not giving anyone else a chance to talk and they are not talking about what the group was discussing.

 - The personal space invader — This person does not understand personal space and often crowds into other people’s personal space.
 Personal boundaries are invisible but when someone invades the personal space of others, they often miss other social cues such as facial expressions or body language too that would remind them to back up or move away.

-If you recognize that this is a problem and can find ways to change, you will find yourself much more accepted and happy in social situations.
+If you recognize that this is a problem and can find ways to change, you will find yourself much more accepted and happier in social situations.

 Here are Design Resumes' latest articles on job search, resume design, resume writing, and Linkedin optimization articles I've written.

 Professional Resume Writer

 Here are ways I can help you land your dream job.